 Pay the application fee online.
 The fee (HK$200 per programme for local applicants) is non-refundable and non-transferrable.
 Your application will be processed only after the application fee has been paid.
 Please contact us if you encounter difficulties in paying online.

 |Step 5:||Application acknowledgement|

 |When you have successfully paid your application fee, you will see an online acknowledgement of your application.
 We will also send you an email to acknowledge receipt of your application.
 The programme name will appear under "Submitted Applications" section in your application account.|

 |Step 6:||Amendment of information after submission of your application|

-If you have applied for admission through JUPAS, you should NOT submit another application to the University for any programmes listed under JUPAS.
-Otherwise, your direct application to the University will not be considered and any application fee paid will NOT be refunded.
-You may, however, still submit a direct application to the University for non-government funded programmes that are not offered through JUPAS.
+If you have applied for admission through JUPAS, you should NOT submit another application to the University for admission to any programme offered under JUPAS.
+Any such direct application to the University will not be considered and any application fee paid will NOT be refunded.

-The guidelines of the University Grants Committee (UGC) generally discourage transfer applications from students currently enrolled in a government-funded Bachelor's degree programme at another local institution.
+Following the guidelines of the University Grants Committee (UGC), transfer applications from students currently enrolled in government-funded Bachelor's degree programmes at other local institutions are generally discouraged.

-You can apply either directly to the University or through the JUPAS scheme, but not both.
-If you want the results of your current Associate Degree/Higher Diploma study to be considered, you may wish to apply directly to the University.
+JUPAS applicants will be assessed on the basis of their HKDSE results.
+If you are an Associate Degree/Higher Diploma student and want the results of your current study to be considered, you may wish to apply directly to the University.

-The application fee is HK$200 per online application.
-This fee entitles you to only one choice of programme.
-You will need to submit additional applications if you wish to apply for more than one programme.
-The application fee is non-refundable and non-transferable, and is required when submitting your application to the University.
+The online application fee for local applicants is HK$200 per programme.
+You can submit additional applications if you wish to apply for more than one programme.
+The application fee is non-refundable and non-transferable, and must be paid before your application can be processed.

 When submitting your application for assessment, you are only required to pay the prescribed application fee, not any other fees, to the University.